KamilaKnits/meet/README.md

 ## Feature 3: Specify Number of Events
 As a user, I should be able to specify the number of events displayed at a time, so that I can control how much information I see on my screen.

-### Scenario 1: When user hasn't specified a number, 32 events are shown by defaults.
+### Scenario 1: When user hasn't specified a number, 32 events are shown by default.

   * Given the user is on the events app;
   * When the user doesn't specify a number of events;
-  * Then 32 events should be displayed by defaults.
+  * Then 32 events should be displayed by default.

 ### Scenario 2: User can change the number of events displayed.